somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

    - Nonlinearity in Multiplication Powers

-* Addition Structure can be reinterpreted as ways to Rigidly Partition a countable Set.
+* Addition Structure can be reinterpreted as ways to Rigidly Partition a Countable Set.
 Corresponding to every Partitioning of a countable set, replace the Partitions by + signs.
-Unlike Fluid Addition in superposition which mixes waves and hence Entropies get mixed, Rigid addition keeps the Entropies
+Unlike Fluid Addition in superposition which mixes waves and hence Entropy stays the same, Rigid addition decreases the Entropies by not allowing mixing to take place across the Rigid Partition.

    - **Fermat's Last Theorem** for positive integers $$x,y,z$$ and $$n>2$$ involves the Equation: $$z^n = x^n + y^n $$, which can be reinterpreted in this Language to say that a Highly Nonlinear Fluid ($$z^n$$) cannot be Rigidly Partitioned into Two Fluids of Equal High Nonlinearity ($$x^n + y^n$$).
 In other words, my intuition says that the Degrees of Freedom of Two Highly Nonlinear Fluids Added Rigidly are too low to for a Fluidly Added (completely mixed) Highly Nonlinear Fluid.
 In other words, the entropy of Left Hand Side scales as $$n$$, whereas that of the Right Hand Side scales way less than n due to the Rigid Addition (which is a partition of the Nonlinear fluid and hence increases its rigidty, meaning loss of entropy).
 This relatively high entropy of a completely mixed fluid on the Left Hand Side makes it very difficult to Rigidly Partition the Integers (Countable) and yet maintain the entropy required on the Right Hand Side.
 As will be seen in the next point, Bringing the entropy of Right Hand Side to scale as $$n$$ requires addition of $$n$$ very nonlinear terms.
 Without such entropy of mixing, the Partitioned Fluid on Right Hand Side will not be able to match the Entropy of the completely mixed Fluid on the Left Hand Side.